testfairy/testfairy-flutter/FEATURE_PARITY.md

 ## Not supported by any platform
 * `addNetworkEvent` - This requires research to eliminate all the edge cases.
-* `hideView` - This needs to implemented on the Dart side entirely to be able to crawl the widget tree.
+* `hideView` - This needs to be implemented on the Dart side entirely to be able to crawl the widget tree.
 * Session and distribution status listeners are omitted by decision.